 Step 3Preview and Retrieve Photos from a Locked iPad

 It is convenient to preview your desired photos before recovery.
 After selecting, click Recover at the bottom right corner.
 Lately, your photos from locked/disabled iPad will be exported to your computer perfectly.

-Part 4.
-Recover Photos from Disable iPad via iCloud Backup
+Mode 3.
+How to Recover Photos from Locked iPad via iCloud Backup

 If you happened to back up your data via iCloud recently, then congratulations, you are able to get back your photos from iCloud easily.

 Launch Joyoshare iPhone Data Recovery and log in iCloud with your Apple ID.
 Click the Recover from iCloud button to start.